Ranjezthanjez/stemtraining/README.md

 ## Day One
 Learning markdown Installing python
 ## Day two
- Manipulation of data.Buliding a simple calculator using pyth
+ Manipulation of data.Buliding a simple calculator using python
+## Day three
+Building a complex calculator using python